amarjeet000/basic-frontend/README.md

 4. Create a Heroku app: `heroku create`.
 You can see your created app in your Heroku account dashboard.
 Now, go to your heroku dashboard, and click on the app you created.
 Then go to the `settings` tab and check the `name` section - if you would like to edit, do it now.
 5. If you haven't initialized `git` for you app, run `git init`.
 6. Run `lein clean`
-7. Add all of your app files for commit: `git add -A`
+7. Add all of your app files for commit: `git add -A`.
+You can check the status of the files that will be added for commit by running `git status`.
 8. Commit all files: `git commit -m "add some meaningful text here"`
 9. Deploy to Heroku: `git push heroku master`
 10. In order to push further changes, just redo steps 6, 7, 8, and 9 after any changes you make.